 Our Goal: To revolutionize the process of Advance Care Planning (ACP) in Fort Worth & soon all Texans

 We are a small nonprofit with a revolutionary idea & a long track record of success.
 For 20+ years we’ve been organized & run by volunteers: primarily nurses, social workers, chaplains and few physicians as their time would permit in Fort Worth.
 We’re seeking support for this project.

 Covid changed things.
 Texans are more aware that their healthcare status could change in an instance.
 We have a death averse culture, so dying & end of life issues are rarely discussed even with some terminally ill patients.
 This is not an acceptable standard of healthcare.

-Our Dream: Provide All Texans with Advance Care Planning (ACP) & ability to retrieve those decisions by clinicians; our beta site will start in the Summer of 2021 in Ft.
+Our Dream: Provide All Texans with Advance Care Planning (ACP) & ability to retrieve those decisions by clinicians; our beta site started in the Summer of 2021 in Ft.
 Worth & will grow statewide.